Spiderly LogoSPIDERLY

 Change Theme Colors

-To enable the dark theme, open the src\index.html file and add the dark class to the html tag, like this:
+In the frontend project opened with Visual Studio Code, open the src\index.html file and add the dark class to the html tag, like this:

 Switching to a Top Menu Layout